-Add Hardware Wizard Select Network Adapter Which network adapter do you want to install?
-Click the Network Adapter that installation disk for this compone matches your hardware, then click OK.
-If you have an ent, click Have Disk.
+Add Hardware Wizard Select Network Adapter Which network adapter do you wa ant to install?
+Click the Network Adapter that matches your hardware, then click OK.
+If you have an installation disk for this component, click Have Disk.
 Microsoft etwork Adapter: Microsoft Loopback Adapter Microsoft Tun Miniport Adapter This driver is digitally signed.
-Tell me why driver signing is important H ave Disk < B ack Next> Cancel
+Tell me why driver signing is important H ave Disk < B ack Next&gt; Cancel